Conditional Independence Testing Using Exchangeable Pairs: Methodology

-Therefore, $\hat\zeta_{n,\sigma}$ has an exponential concentration around its population version $\zeta_\sigma(\mathrm P)$.
-Using the theory of U-statistics \citep[see][]{lee2019u}, one can also get the asymptotic distribution of $\hat\zeta_{n,\sigma}$ as the sample size diverges to infinity for multivariate observations.
+This bound holds irrespective of the dimensionality of the data. \end{proposition} Using the theory of U-statistics \citep[see][]{lee2019u}, the asymptotic distribution of $\hat\zeta_{n,\sigma}$ can also be derived as the sample size tends to infinity for multivariate observations.